akickia/akickia/README.md

 📖<br>
-I’m currently learning frontend development from Folkuniversitetet, Gothenburg.
-I will be finished summer of 2024.
+I’ve recently completed vocational university education in frontend development from Folkuniversitetet, Gothenburg.
-Earlier I have completed an intense education from Sundsgårdens folkhögskola in frontend.
+Earlier I have completed an intense education from Sundsgårdens folkhögskola in frontend development.

 :octocat:<br>